cockroachlabs/workshop_labs/topology-patterns/labs.md

 Time: 128.969ms
 ```

-As expected, when from a `us-east4` based node I query data in the region, I get a fast response, but the delay is noticeable when the node has to reach out to the leaseholder in the other regions to get the data for the other regions.
+As expected, we get fast responses when we query local data, but the delay is noticeable when the gateway node has to reach out to leaseholders in other regions to get their data.

 Connect to the Admin UI and go to the **Network Latency** tab on the left.
 Compare the latency measured with your findings running SQL queries.

+With the Geo-Partitioned Leaseholders topology you were able to achieve fast local reads and still be able to survive a region failure.

 ## Lab 4 - Follower Reads